 - the court has made incorrect findings of fact or incorrectly assessed evidence, or provided an incorrect legal assessment of the circumstances of the case, and this has led to an incorrect adjudication of the case.

-In addition to the points specified in the Law on Civil Procedure, an appeal claiming that a judgment is defective must indicate the following:
+In addition to the points specified in the Law on civil procedure, an appeal claiming that a judgment is defective must indicate the following:

-- which rule of substantive law has been applied or interpreted incorrectly by the court of first instance, or which rule of procedural law it has infringed, and how this has affected the adjudication of the case;
+- which rule of substantive law has been applied or interpreted incorrectly by the court of first instance, or which rule of procedural law has been infringed, and how this has affected the adjudication of the case;

-- which of the findings of fact made by the court of first instance are incorrect, which evidence has been incorrectly assessed, how it can be seen that the legal assessment of the circumstances of the case is faulty, and how this has affected the adjudication of the case.
+- which of the findings of fact made by the court of first instance are incorrect, which evidence has been incorrectly assessed, how it can be seen that the legal assessment of the circumstances of the case is defective, and how this has affected the adjudication of the case.

-If the deficiencies are rectified within the time allowed, the appeal is deemed to have been submitted on the day when it was submitted for the first time.
-Otherwise it is deemed never to have been submitted, and is returned to the applicant.
+A judge of the court of first instance will decide whether the appeal should proceed further and set a deadline by which the appellant must rectify any deficiencies, if the appeal does not comply with the requirements of the Law on civil procedure, or, in cases specified by law, a translation of the appeal and the documents attached thereto has not been enclosed with the appeal.
+If the deficiencies are rectified within the deadline, the appeal is deemed to have been submitted on the day when it was submitted for the first time.
+Otherwise it is deemed never to have been submitted, and is returned to the appellant.